-Arup engineers, working in joint venture with JB Barry Transportation (formerly Halcrow Barry), were the designers for the scheme with Arup covering approximately 30km of of the southern section.
+Arup engineers, working in joint venture with Barry Transportation (formerly Halcrow Barry), were the designers for the scheme with Arup covering approximately 30km of the southern section.
 We delivered significant design features, including Rathmorrissy Junction, Ireland’s first three-level stacked motorway to motorway interchange, as well as the ‘green bat bridge’ at Coole Green.

 57km combined motorway scheme